 Romanian violinist Maria Gîlicel is an emerging performer recognized for her versatility and passion on stage.

-Maria started performing at an early age, approaching every performance opportunity with immeasurable enthusiasm.
-She made her debut at the National Auditorium (Madrid) performing Sarasate’s ‘Carmen Fantasy’ and has since then performed at many venues, including Wigmore Hall, Buckingham Palace, Royal Festival Hall, St. John’s Smith Square, Casa Tartini (Slovenia) and the Romanian Cultural Institute of London.
+Born in 1995, Maria started performing at an early age, approaching every performance opportunity with immeasurable enthusiasm.
+She made her debut at the National Auditorium (Madrid) performing Sarasate’s ‘Carmen Fantasy’ and has since then performed as a soloist, orchestra player and chamber musician at many venues, including Het Concertgebouw, Wigmore Hall, Buckingham Palace, Royal Festival Hall, St. John’s Smith Square and the Romanian Cultural Institute of London.

-Recently, she had the pleasure of playing the 2nd Mov. of Beethoven’s Violin Concerto under the baton of Maxim Vengerov for his masterclass at the Royal College of Music.
-She has also had the chance to work with acclaimed musicians Patricia Kopatchinskaja, Nicola Benedetti, Alina Ibragimova, Leonid Kerbel, Oleksandr Semchuk, Vera Rodríguez Mehner, Mari Tampere-Bezrodny and Mariana Sîrbu.
+She had the pleasure of playing Beethoven’s Violin Concerto (2nd mov) under the baton of Maxim Vengerov for his masterclass at the Royal College of Music.
+She has also had the chance to work with acclaimed musicians Patricia Kopatchinskaja, Gordan Nikolic, Nicola Benedetti, Alina Ibragimova, Leonid Kerbel, Oleksandr Semchuk, Vera Rodríguez Mehner, Mari Tampere-Bezrodny and Mariana Sîrbu.

 In 2018 she performed with the Chamber Orchestra of Europe as part of their Academy during their tour in Italy.
-She also took part in the BBC Symphony Orchestra Pathway Scheme, rehearsing and performing with Sakari Oramo, Daniele Rustioni and Dalia Stasevska.
+She also took part in the BBC Symphony Orchestra Pathway Scheme that year.
+At this time, she holds a 2nd violin (50%) tutti position at the Netherlands Chamber Orchestra and freelances regularly in the UK with orchestras such as Oxford Philharmonic Orchestra and London Chamber Orchestra.

-Maria has recently graduated from her Bachelors in Music with First Class (Honours) and her Masters in Performance with Distinction at the Royal College of Music where she is currently studying for her Artist Diploma degree with Professor Maciej Rakowski and where she previously worked with Professor Ani Schnarch.
+Maria has recently graduated from her Bachelors in Music with First Class (Honours), Masters in Performance with Distinction and Artist Diploma degrees at the Royal College of Music where she studied with Professor Maciej Rakowski and briefly worked with Professor Ani Schnarch.

 She plays on a Jean-Baptiste Vuillaume violin (Paris, 1850) and a James Tubbs bow kindly loaned from the Royal College of Music.